 The art of negotiation – What does it take?

+A successfully negotiated deal is a result of harmony between the negotiators.
+Now, before we go further, here’s a question for you: What’s the ultimate aim of any negotiation?
+Answer: The ultimate aim is to come to an agreement that benefits BOTH parties.
 However, when two parties agree it does not always mean that both are benefiting.
 Sometimes, due to a lack of the art of negotiation in business, one party may lose more than it gains.
 One party may agree to the deal despite not benefiting much.
+So, one of the indicators of a successfully negotiated deal is that both parties agree AND both parties benefit from the deal.
+“Let us move from the era of confrontation to the era of negotiation”- Richard M. Nixon (37th President of the United States)

 How To Master The Art Of Negotiation In Business With Design Thinking